MultiSafepay/docs/content/developer/api/direct-vs-redirect.md

     - /developer/api/difference-between-direct-and-redirect/
 ---

-With our API, you can make requests to create direct transactions and redirect transactions.
+With our API, you can create transactions through direct and redirect requests.

 Direct requests connect directly to the payment method, whereas redirect requests first send the customer to a [MultiSafepay payment page](/payment-pages/).